The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 ## <!--3.1--> Help is on the way!

-You can use <kbd>Escape</kbd> after letting the computer show you the message `Press ESC to go to Desktop Settings`, go to `Settings`, then use <kbd>F8</kbd> for Safe Mode to get the bluescreening out of Windows' way.
+You can use <kbd>Escape</kbd> after letting the computer show you the message `Press the ESC key for Startup Menu`, go to `Settings`, then use <kbd>F8</kbd> for Safe Mode to get the bluescreening out of Windows' way.

 # <!--4.--> Contributors of the Repo